-In our analysis, we have to distinguish between two different types of protest behavior: joining in strikes and attending demonstrations.
-Can we expect that each independent variable will have the same effect for strikes as well as participation in demonstrations?
+In our analysis, we have to distinguish between two different types of protest behaviour, namely joining in strikes and attending demonstrations.
+Can we expect that all independent variables will have the same effect for strikes as well as participation in demonstrations?
 Previous work on strike participation has mainly focused on questions of industrial relations, such as job satisfaction, and is dominated by analyses of the propensity to strike rather than actual strike participation (see Monnot, Wagner, and Beehr 2011 for a recent meta-analysis of empirical studies).
-There is some limited work on strike activity as a form of social movement participation, which raises a number of questions closer to our research agenda (Dixon and Roscigno 2003; Dixon, Roscigno, and Hodson 2004).
-The only previous survey work that has ever examined participation in political strikes in protest against government policy that is comparable to the Greek case is Converse and Pierce's (1986) study of the 1968 uprising in France.
-Nevertheless, these studies do not explicitly address the question of new versus veteran strikers, and thus we have very little scholarship to help us generate hypotheses on the specific differences between new recruits in demonstrations and political strikes.
+There is some limited work on strike activity as a form of social movement participation which raises a number of questions closer to our research agenda (Dixon and Roscigno 2003; Dixon, Roscigno, and Hodson 2004).
+The only previous survey work that has ever examined participation in political strikes in protest against government policy which is comparable to the Greek case is Converse and Pierce's (1986) study of the 1968 uprising in France.
+Nevertheless, none of these studies explicitly address the question of 'new' versus 'old' strikers, and thus we have very little to go on in terms of hypotheses on the specific differences between 'new' recruits in demonstrations and political strikes.

-If we consider that strike actions for political aims share some features with industrial actions, then we could expect strike activity to be less ideologically motivated and trade union membership to be more important.
-Also, we have to consider that strike action involves the withdrawal of labor, which implies that protest participants are engaged in gainful employment.
-Those in full-time employment could have more opportunity to take part in such actions than those with a different employment status.
-Beyond that, there are no theoretical grounds for expecting new strikers to be different from new demonstrators, but exploring this question empirically could raise interesting issues not previously observed.
+If we consider that strike action for political aims shares some features with industrial actions, then we could expect strike activity to be less ideologically motivated and trade union membership to be more important.
+Also, we have to consider that strike action involves the withdrawal of labour which implies that protest participants are engaged in gainful employment.
+Those in full-time employment could be considered to have a higher degree of opportunity to take part in such actions than those with a different employment status.
+Beyond that, there are no theoretical grounds for expecting new strikers to be different from new demonstrators but exploring this question empirically could potentially raise interesting issues not previously observed.
 This now takes us to our final hypothesis:

-Hypothesis 6: In comparing new strikers with new demonstrators, strikers will be less ideologically defined and rely more on work-based recruitment pathways associated with full-time employment and trade union membership.
+H6.
+In comparing 'new' strikers with 'new' demonstrators, strikers could be expected to be less ideologically defined and rely more on work-based recruitment pathways associated with full-time employment and trade union membership.